iodoki/blog-books-techniques/README.md

 > By modeling what the business needs today, you will save a considerable amount of time, budget, code, and embarrassment. --Vernon, Vaughn.
 Domain-Driven Design Distilled (p.
 95).

 Improving knowledge just by reading an article is not enough for me, I am missing parts of the puzzle.
-I would like to gain factual knowledge from the great authors and mentors of the field and contribute to effective design of software.
+I would like to gain factual knowledge from the great authors and mentors of the field.
+The point is not just to be informed but also to  be enlighted and contribute to effective software design.
 Thus, I have decided to keep notes and write a book overview or review from tech field books.
 Along these lines, I can come back easily and refresh concepts.
 In case that you are curious which are the books that have inspired me or are helping me to be a better developer of the field, are [here](https://github.com/mdoklea/books/wiki).